-Royal Canin Breed-Specific Adult Dog Food receives the Advisor’s mid-tier rating of 3.5 stars.
+Royal Canin Breed-Specific Adult Dog Food receives the Advisor’s second-lowest tier rating of 2.5 stars.

 The following is a list of recipes available at the time of this review.

 - Royal Canin Pug

 - Royal Canin Bulldog

 - Royal Canin Chihuahua

 - Royal Canin Dachshund